| International Meeting2004 World Conference against A & H Bombs

 7. Malaysia welcomes Cubafs ratification to the Tlatelolco Treaty

 which brought it into full force in its area of application.
+8. Malaysia welcomes the on-going consultations between ASEAN and

 the Nuclear Weapons States (NWS) on the Protocol of Southeast Asian